• Students aged six months to three years register for Baby/Toddler & Me.

 In blended classes instructors will work on individual skills at the appropriate level for each student; we strive to individualize learning based on stroke progression.
 For example, some students might be working on crawl stroke while other students work on combining arm strokes with an introduction to side breathing.

 Adaptive swim lessons are designed for individuals 3 years and older with developmental, cognitive, and physical disabilities.
-They are one-on-one, so classes can be personalized for the needs of each participant.
+They are one-on-one so that classes can be personalized for the needs of each participant.
 Participants will need to:

 Complete the required Medical Emergency Information form